-We run this search starting from each one of the vertices in the set $C$ in the candidate index.
+In \Cref{fig:ggdExtractionResult}, we show the graph-based index of the Candidate Index with $10$ candidates from the candidate generation step and highlighted in green the possible target candidates of the source candidate with index $9$ (in pink).
+We run this search starting from each vertices in the set $C$ in the candidate index.
 The set of pairs of the resulting $N$ set of the algorithm are the possible GGDs.
-Observe that by using this search method, since we have a maximum number of hops from $u$ and $u$ is a vertex in $C$, regardless of the user-defined confidence value $\epsilon$, there is a maximum number of $k{_g}^m$ possible candidates to evaluate if they should be paired with each $u \in C$ or not, in which $k_g$ is the number of neighbors $k$ in the $k$-NN graph.
-In \Cref{fig:ggdExtractionResult} we show the graph-based index of the Candidate Index with 10 candidates from the candidate generation step and highlight in green, the possible target candidates of the source candidate with index $9$ (in pink).
+By using this search method, since we have a maximum number of hops from $u \in C$, regardless of the user-defined confidence value $\epsilon$, there is a maximum number of $k{_g}^m$ possible candidates to evaluate for each source candidate $u$, in which $k_g$ is the number of neighbors $k$ in the $k$-NN graph.